Digital Transformation Stories: How JetBlue and Marriott Advance Travel Experience

 These solutions also allowed the company to gather and analyze customer data from its annual 106 million passengers, introducing more personalized offers while adapting services to customer needs.

-To replace paper manuals, airport charts, and other reference material, Ryanair has recently provided its 3,500 pilots with iPad-based electronic flight bags (EFB), improving their in-flight accuracy and safety.
+To replace paper manuals, airport charts, and other reference material, Ryanair has also provided its 3,500 pilots with iPad-based electronic flight bags (EFB), improving their in-flight accuracy and safety.
 And, with over 550,000 flights per year, removing 15-20 kgs (33-44 lbs.) from each aircraft allows for reduced-power takeoffs, substantial fuel savings, and CO2 emission reduction.

 Marriott: Hospitality Gamechanger